Do space heaters and RVs belong together? And are they safe?

 - CARBON MONOXIDE POISONING – Burning fossil fuels consumes oxygen from the air and exhausts carbon monoxide.
 In a camper’s small space, the effects of lack of oxygen are felt much quicker than in a home.
 Proper ventilation is critical to avoid asphyxiation from fuel-based space heaters, but opening windows during the cold of winter defeats the purpose of the heater in the first place.
 Since carbon monoxide is odorless and colorless, people often get sick and disoriented and don’t realize they are at risk of death.

 - GENERAL AIR POLLUTION – Fuel-based heaters emit other pollutants aside from carbon monoxide.
-Sulphur dioxide and nitrogren dioxide are two other dangerous gases the space heaters exhaust.
-For people with asthma, are pregnant, elderly, or have heart disease, even low levels of these pollutants can cause harm.
+Sulfur dioxide and nitrogen dioxide are two other dangerous gases that are emitted from space heaters.
+For people with asthma, who are pregnant, elderly, or have heart disease, even low levels of these pollutants can cause harm.